 Minnesota Union Leadership Program

-This unique educational opportunity is designed to help unions develop and strengthen leaders, equipping them with the knowledge and skills to address the challenges facing the labor movement.
+Now in its tenth year, the Minnesota Union Leadership Program (MULP) helps unions develop and strengthen leaders, equipping participants with the knowledge and skills to address the challenges facing the labor movement.